dkarmalita/lambda-get-example/README.md

-# Simple Lambda push example
+# Simple Lambda POST example

 A simple Lambda service that allows sending a post request to an API and returns it's response.